pubkey/rxdb/docs-src/docs/replication.md

             return {
                 /**
                  * Contains the pulled documents from the remote.
-                 * Notice: If documentsFromRemote.length < batchSize,
+                 * Not that if documentsFromRemote.length < batchSize,
                  * then RxDB assumes that there are no more un-replicated documents
                  * on the backend, so the replication will switch to 'Event observation' mode.
                  */